-    All our classes have a engaging reading area with a range of fiction and non-fiction books to encourage curiosity and enjoyment.
+All our classes have an engaging reading area with a range of fiction, non-fiction and poetry books to encourage curiosity and enjoyment.
 In our Celebration Assembly, reading is celebrated and classes share information about their class read and books that have caught their imagination.

 We want your child to love reading - and to want to read for themselves.
 This is why we put our efforts into making sure they develop a love of books as well as simply learning to read.

-    The children are assessed every half term to see what level of fluency their reading is at, and to see how many sounds they know and can apply to their reading.
-The children are then put into groups based on this information, which allows us to tailor our teaching and support directly to their needs.
+Our children are assessed every half term to see what level of fluency their reading is at, and to see how many sounds they know and can apply to their reading.
+The children are then put into small reading groups based on this information, which allows us to tailor our teaching and support directly to their needs.

 You can support your child through their Little Wandle Letters and Sounds journey by listening to them read every night at home even if it is just for 10minutes, and recording it in their reading record.